This is the web site of author Steven Saylor.

 The Eagle (2011)

 The Eagle (see item above) wasn’t the first filmed version of Rosemary Sutcliff”s novel The Eagle of the Ninth; in 1977 the BBC showed a 6-part mini-series based on the book.
 Steven hoped the publicity generated by the new film would finally bring the old series to DVD, but as 2011 came to a close, no such luck.
 Seen here: Anthony Higgins as Aquila leading the Roman troops.
 If you know of any DVD release or TV broadcast, please let Steven know!
 See more lost movies at Steven’s Wish List page.
+Update!
+The series will be released on Region 2 DVD in the UK on 15 January 2018.

 With Libya so much in the news in 2011, Steven was eager to see Leptis Magna, un Rêve de Rome en Afrique (Leptis Magna, a Dream of Rome in Africa), which explores the legacy of Rome in the Northern African country (and was filmed while Gaddafi was still in power).
 The hour-long documentary by director Baudoin Koenig played the film festival circuit and may also have been shown on French TV; watch an excerpt (in French) here.
 If you know of any DVD release or US broadcast, please let Steven know!